 How many letters of recommendation are needed and from whom?

 Two professional recommendations are expected.
-If you are a recent college or university graduate with no work experience, submit one academic recommendation and one recommendation from an internship supervisor.
+If you are a recent college or university graduate with no work experience, submit one academic recommendation and one from an internship supervisor.

 What test scores are required?

 Valid GRE scores are required for all applicants.
 In addition, international applicants must submit valid TOEFL or IELTS scores based on where the bachelor’s degree was completed.